yuanzhou15/capstone-weather/Weekly-Reports/Airton/Airton-Nov-6.md

 ### S.M.A.R.T.
 Goal 1.

 #### S. Specific:
-Get the coeffiecients for my Linear regression and see which input is affecting the linear regression the most
+Double check work on my linear regression code have to make sure it correct

 #### M. Measurable:
-Will have a chart showing the importance of the coefficients
+Will have a notebook with the code for it and the updates that I make

 #### A. Achievable:
 I have the basic skills of getting everything back since we have done this kind of work last semester